Yasunari Kawabata: The Old Capital

 “Thank you.
 Nowadays people would be quick to use an English word like ‘idea’ or ‘sense’ to describe it.
 Even colours are now referred to in faddish Western terms.”

 “I hate it that Western words have come into such use.
 Haven’t there been splendid colours in Japan since ancient times?”

 “Even black has various subtle shades,” Sosuke nodded.

 It is when Chieko accidentally meets her twin sister Naeko – a sibling she never knew existed – that she learns what happened to her biological family.
-A disturbing truth that reveals how differently her life’s path could have been.
-One far removed from the comfortable familiarity of her adopted family.
+It’s a disturbing truth that reveals how differently her life’s path could have been; one far removed from the comfortable familiarity of her adopted family.
 As Chieko attempts to integrate Naeko back into her life, we see the affect this has on both her family and friends.

 As is so often with Kawabata’s books, the story is as paired back as the prose, with more importance placed on clarity of characterisation than wild plot twists.
 But it is this, very Japanese, understated style of writing which makes his work not only intriguing, but also at times quite perplexing.
 In particular the undercurrent of emotions and restrained reactions of the characters could be misinterpreted as being almost clinical for those not fully conversant with Japanese society.
 The most obvious example being a scene when Chieko’s father strikes a young man for the merest perceived verbal slight, with the blow accepted with barely a blink of the eye.
-Try that in some of the places I’ve lived and you wouldn’t find a body part left, large enough to make a formal identification.
 Similarly, Chieko’s passive acceptance of her position in life is in stark contrast to the attitudes of a modern western woman.
 But the joy of Kawabata is that he is different, and so is the society he documents.
 That difference may confuse, but it can also educate and certainly should be enjoyed.